ROCm/omnitrace/source/docs/python.md

 > ***When `omnitrace-python` is used without built-ins, the profiling results will likely be cluttered by***
 > ***numerous functions called during the importing of more complex modules, e.g. `import numpy`.***

-### Omnitrace Python Source Instrumentation Configuration
+### OmniTrace Python Source Instrumentation Configuration

 Within the Python source code, the profiler can be configured by directly modifying the `omnitrace.profiler.config` data fields.